 Patients who have elevated intraocular pressure will often develop glaucoma, which is defined as a characteristic pattern of damage to the optic nerve.
 Optic nerve damage from glaucoma is commonly referred to as “cupping”.
 The exact reason why elevated pressure in the eye leads to optic nerve damage is presently unknown.
 When the optic nerve becomes damaged, the brain cannot receive a complete image of what the eye is seeing.
-Patients usually develop a loss of peripheral vision (side-vision) at first, but can lose central vision as the disease progresses.
+Patients usually develop a loss of peripheral vision (side vision) at first but can lose central vision as the disease progresses.
 If the optic nerve is totally destroyed, the brain will not receive any signals from the eye, resulting in blindness.
 Glaucoma often develops slowly, over a period of months or years.
 The rate at which glaucoma develops is often directly related to the magnitude of the pressure elevation inside the eye.

 What is the best type of test?

 For glaucoma patients, it is imperative to measure the pressure inside the eye.
-This test, called tonometry, can be performed in many different ways, but all require placing a measurement device close to, or in contact with, the eye.
+This test, called tonometry, can be performed in many different ways, but all require placing a measurement device close to or in contact with, the eye.
 It is also necessary to look at the appearance of the optic nerve to determine if damage has occurred.
 This is often accomplished by dilating the pupil of the eye with medications and looking at the nerve with an ophthalmoscope.
 In older children and adults, the function of the optic nerve can be analyzed during a visual field test (perimetry).
 There are also many different devices for recording the appearance and health of the optic nerve tissue.

 Why is the conjunctiva red, does the depth of color relate to the severity/presence of glaucoma?

 Everyone in the world has some degree of “redness” to their conjunctiva.
 That is because the conjunctiva is a very thin, clear tissue that covers the white part of the eye (sclera) and carries blood vessels to the ocular surface.
 Patients with SWS often have an increase in the number and size of blood vessels in the conjunctiva, leading to increased color.
 The other vascular layer of the surface of the eye is called the episclera.
-It can also have an increase in the number and size of its’ blood vessels in SWS.
+It can also have an increase in the number and size of its blood vessels in SWS.
 In general, vascularity of the conjunctiva and episclera is not a predictor of glaucoma.
 However, patients with glaucoma tend to have greater degrees of vascularity in these tissues.

 What are the percentages/age range for glaucoma?

-For all patients with SWS, there is 30-70% chance of developing glaucoma.
+For all patients with SWS, there is a 30-70% chance of developing glaucoma.
 Glaucoma in SWS has a bimodal distribution.
 Nearly 60% of the patients with glaucoma will develop this condition in early infancy while the remaining 40% develop it in childhood or adulthood.

 What are the testing guidelines?

 There are no established testing guidelines for patients with SWS.
 Infants and children with upper eyelid involvement should have a complete eye examination when reasonably possible or within the first 3 to 6 months of life.
 If there are overt signs of elevated pressure within the eye of an infant or young child (corneal clouding, excessive tearing, increase in the size of the eye) then the pressure should be measured immediately.
-Children and adults will require repeat eye examinations during their entire lives as glaucoma develop at any age.
+Children and adults will require to repeat eye examinations during their entire lives as glaucoma develops at any age.
 The frequency of these visits is made based on individual patient characteristics to be determined by the eye care provider.

-Is there any danger in having laser treatments (for pwb) near the eye?
+Is there any danger in having laser treatments (for PWB) near the eye?

 Laser treatments for PWB around the eye pose no known risk to the eye itself.